samsquire/ideas5/README.md

 is your loop try and except the right way round?

+Are you using the right variable in the loop?
+Are you resetting the variable between loop iterations?

 # 28. Distributed Match states, Connected everything, assert on anything